Welcome to today's edition of the BBC in the Midlands Today.

 The BBC entered into a joint venture with Birmingham University in 2005 by opening 'The Drama Village' using various converted buildings in Selly Oak.
 Opened with a fanfare of publicity, Alan Yentob, the BBC Creative Director at that time said, "The BBC is completely committed to regional production and we're genuinely excited about the future of drama in the city".
 Never the less, the BBC considered closing this small facility in 2008, only 3 years after opening it!
 There followed a local campaign and after much waiting, it was announced at the end of the year, that it was to stay open after all.

-It is the base for daytime drama Doctors (which pulls in a highly respectable 1.3 million viewers every weekday afternoon for BBC1) and an average of two daytime short-drama commission every year.
-The Drama Village produces high quality programming for relatively low cost.
+It was the base for daytime drama Doctors and an average of two daytime short-drama commissions every year.
+These commissions have gone on to earn multi-millions in overseas programme sales for BBC Studios, and include Father Brown, Sister Boniface and Shakespeare & Hathaway.
+The Drama Village specialised in making high quality programming for relatively low cost.

 In October 2023 it was announced that Doctors was to be cancelled, with production ceasing in April 2024.
 Please read our statement about this here.